SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - VIP test (player can try VIP for one map for free)
     - Shield (you can change price, that VIP will pay for it)
     - Respawn for VIP (VIP can respawn)
+    - Bonus credits for buying VIP (zephyrus & myjailshop support)
+    - AWP fast reload for VIP (you can disable it)
     - Extra money for VIP on round start (you can change the amout of money or disabled it)
     - Message when you add someon VIP or remove VIP (you can change message)
     - Gun menu from specific round (you can change from which round will gun menu work)